Charming new physics in rare B-decays and mixing?: High-scale scenario and RGE

-The situation in various two-parameter planes is depicted in Figure \ref{fig:obshigh}, where the $1\sigma$ constraint from $B \to X_s \gamma$ is shown as blue, straight bands.
+The situation in various two-parameter planes is depicted in Fig.~\ref{fig:obshigh}, where the $1\sigma$ constraint from $B \to X_s \gamma$ is shown as blue, straight bands.
 (We implement it by splitting $BR(B \to X_s \gamma)$ into SM and BSM parts and employ the numerical result and theory error from \cite{Misiak:2015xwa} for the former.
-The experimental result is taken from \cite{Amhis:2016xyh}.)
+The experimental result is taken from the web update of \cite{Amhis:2016xyh}.)
 The top row corresponds to Fig.\ \ref{fig:obslow}, but contours of given $\Delta C_9$ lie much closer to the origin.
-In all panels, they pass through the region allowed by radiative decay, leading to parallelogram-shaped regions covering the full range ( $-2 \leq \Delta C_9 \leq 0$ ).
-Clearly, generating $\Delta C_9 \sim -1$ from $\Delta C_2$ alone is ruled out at high significance (somewhat less so for $\Delta C_4$).
-It is, however, possible to generate it jointly through $\Delta C_2$ and $\Delta C_4$ (bottom-right plot); this entails a cancellation between contributions to $C_7^{\rm eff}$.
+All six panels testify to the fact that the SM is consistent with all data when leaving aside the question of rare semileptonic $B$ decays---the largest pull stems from the fact that the experimental value for $\tau_{B_s}/\tau_{B_d}$ is just under 1.5 standard deviations below the SM expectation, such that the black (SM) point is less than $0.5\sigma$ outside the green area.
+Our main question is now: can we have a new contribution $\Delta C_9^{\rm eff} \sim -1$ to rare semileptonic decays, while being consistent with the bounds stemming from $b \to s \gamma$, $\Delta \Gamma_s$ and $\tau_{B_s}/\tau_{B_d}$?
+This is clearly possible (indicated by the yellow star in the plots) if we have a new contribution $\Delta C_3 \approx 0.2$, see the three plots of the $\Delta C_i - \Delta C_3$ planes in Fig. \ref{fig:obshigh} (right on the top row, left on the middle row and left on the lower row).
+In these cases, the $\Delta C_9^{\rm eff} \sim -1$ solution is even favored compared to the SM solution.
+A joint effect in $\Delta C_2 \approx -0.1$ and $\Delta C_4 \approx 0.3$ can also accommodate our desired scenario, see the right plot on the lower row, while new BSM effects in the pairs $\Delta C_1, \Delta C_2$ and $\Delta C_1, \Delta C_4$ alone are less favored.
+One could also consider three or all four $\Delta C_i$ simultaneously.